-Instructions (in the order of start-bit, instruction, address, and data) are latched to DI in synchronization with the rising edge of \overline{SK} after \overline{CS} goes low.
-A start-bit can only be recognized when the high of DI is latched at the rising edge of \overline{SK} after changing \overline{CS} to low, it is impossible for it to be recognized as long as DI is low, even if there are \overline{SK} pulses after \overline{CS} goes low.
-Instruction finishes when \overline{CS} goes high, where it must be high between commands during t{CDS} .
+Instructions (in the order of start-bit, instruction, address, and data) are latched to DI in synchronization with the rising edge of SK after CS goes high.
+A start-bit can only be recognized when the high of DI is latched at the rising edge of SK after changing CS to high, it is impossible for it to be recognized as long as DI is low, even if there are SK pulses after CS goes high.
+Any SK pulses input while DI is low before receiving a start-bit are called "dummy clocks."
+The number of clocks transmitted by the serial interface in a CPU and the number of clocks needed for operation of the serial memory IC can be adjusted by inserting several dummy clocks before a start-bit.
+Instruction finishes when CS goes low, where it must be low between commands during tCDS.

-All input, including DI and SK signals, is ignored while CS is high, which is stand-by mode.
-The start bit + instruction, address, and data are 8-bit instructions.
-This makes it easy to prepare your own software using a serial interface incorporated into the CPU.
+All input, including DI and SK signals, is ignored while CS is low, which is stand-by mode.

-1. READ
+1. Read

 The READ instruction reads data from a specified address.
-After A0 is latched at the risig edge of \overline{SK} , 16-bit data is continuously output in synchronization with the falling edge of \overline{SK} .
+After A0 is latched at the rising edge of SK, DO output changes from a high-impedance state (Hi-Z) to low level output.
+16-bit data is continuously output in synchronization with the rise of SK.

-When all of the data (D{15} to D_0) in the specified address has been read, data in the next address can be read with the input of another \overline{SK} clock.
-Thus, the data over whole area of the memory can be read by continuously inputting \overline{SK} clocks as long as \overline{CS} is low.
+When all of the data ( $D{15}$ to $D_0$ ) in the specified address has been read, the data in the next address can be read with the input of another SK clock.
+Thus, the data over whole area of the memory can be read by continuously inputting SK clocks as long as CS is high.

-The last address (An \cdots A1 A0 = 1 \cdots 11) rolls over to the top address (An \cdots A1 A0 = 0 \cdots 00)
+The last address (An $\cdots$ A1 A0 = 1 $\cdots$ 11) rolls over to the top address (An $\cdots$ A0 = 0 $\cdots$ 00).